aituar17/Joint_RPCA_in_R/README.md

 # Joint-RPCA-in-R
-This is the R translation of the Joint-RPCA method
+This is the R translation of the Joint-RPCA method.